zhihou7/BatchFormer/README.md

 Sample Relationship Exploration for Robust Representation Learning
   </p>

-**Please also refer to [BatchFormerV2](https://arxiv.org/abs/2204.01254), in which we introduce a BatchFormerV2 module for vision Transformers.**
+**Please also refer to [BatchFormerV2](https://arxiv.org/abs/2204.01254), in which we introduce a BatchFormerV2 module for vision Transformers.
+If you need the code for BatchFormerV2 (any tasks).
+Feel free to post a issue or directly email me.
+Those codes are stored in github private repository.
+Thus, I can share it to you easily.**

 <p align="center">